onflow/flow-go/language.md

 double(2) // returns 4
 ```

-It is possible to require an argument label for some parameters, and require an argument label for other parameters.
+It is possible to require argument labels for some parameters, and not require argument labels for other parameters.

 ```typescript
 // Declare a function named `clamp`.
 The function takes an integer value,